ContentForgeFramework/ContentForge/docs/dev_guide/dev_guide.md

 - [Change History](./change_history.md) - About the change history.

 ## Code Style

 We use the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
 Please make sure to follow it when contributing to the project.

+## Framework CLI

+The Framework CLI is a command-line interface that provides a set of commands to assist in project management.
+You can find the CLI documentation [here](./cli_dev.md).